+3. IN otariai Certilic ate Forms.

+(a) A notary public may complete a notarial certificate in substantially the following form in taking an acknowledgment:

+[State] of

+[County] of

-(a) A notary publ ic may complete a notari al certificate in substantially the following form in taking an acknow vledgment: [State] of [County] of On (date), (name(s) of principal(s)), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and in my presence acknowledged having signed the preceding or attached record. (signature and official seal of notary public) (b) A notary public may complete a notarial certificate in substantially the following form in executing a verification on oath or affirmation: [State] of [County] of On (date), (name(s) of principal(s)), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and in my presence signed the preceding or attached record and swore or affirmed to me that the contents of the record are true. (signature and official seal of notary public) (c) A notary public may complete a notarial certificate in substantially the following form in attesting to a signature witnessing: [State] of [County] of On (date), (name(s) of principal(s)), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and in my presence signed the preceding or attached record. (signature and official seal of notary public) (d) A notary public may complete a notarial certificate in substantially the following form in administering an oath or affirmation: [State] of [County] of On (date), (name(s) of principal(s)), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and in my presence swore or affirmed (description of oath or affirmation). (signature and official seal of notary public) (e) A notary public may complete a notarial certificate in substantially the following form in performing a certification of life: [State] of [County] of On (date), I certify that (name of principal), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and was alive. (signature and official seal of notary public)
+On (date), (name(s) of

+principal(s)), proved to me through satisfactory evidence of identity

+[or personally known to me], appeared b efore me physically or

+by means of audio-visual communication and in my presence acknowledged having signed the preceding or attached record. (signature and official seal of notary public) (b) A notary public may complete a notarial certificate in substantially (0) the following form in executing a verification on oath or affirmation: [State] of [County] of principal(s)), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and in my presence signed the preceding or attached record and swore or affirmed to me that the contents of the record are true. (signature and official seal of notary public) (c) A notary public may complete a notarial certificate in substantially the following form in attesting to a signature witnessing: [State] of [County] of On (date), (name(s) of principal(s)), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and in my presence signed the preceding or attached record. (signature and official seal of notary public) (d) A notary public may complete a notarial certificate in substantially the following form in administering an oath or affirmation: [State] of [County] of On (date), (name(s) of principal(s)), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and in my presence swore or affirmed (description of oath or affirmation). (signature and official seal of notary public) (e) A notary public may complete a notarial certificate in substantially the following form in performing a certification of life: [State] of [County] of On (date), I certify that (name of principal), proved to me through satisfactory evidence of identity [or personally known to me], appeared before me physically or by means of audio-visual communication and was alive. (signature and official seal of notary public)

-(1) the following form in making a copy certification: [State] of [County] of On (date), I certify that the attached or logically associated record is an accurate, exact, and complete \square copy of a record, \square tangible copy of an electronic record, or \square copy of a notarial record in my custody. (signature and official seal of notary public) (g) A notary public may complete a notarial certificate in substantially the following form in issuing a verification of fact: [State] of [County] of On (date), I certify that I have reviewed (title or description of public or vital record(s) or other legally accessible data) and verify that (description of fact) is a fact as stated in the attached or logically associated record(s)(signature and official seal of notary public)
+(f) A notary public may complete a notarial certificate in substantially the following form in making a copy certification: [State] of [County] of On (date), I certify that the attached or logically associated record is an accurate, exact, and complete $\square$ copy of a record, $\square$ tangible copy of an electronic record, or $\square$ copy of a notarial record in my custody. (signature and official seal of notary public) (g) A notary public may complete a notarial certificate in substantially the following form in issuing a verification of fact: [State] of [County] of On (date), I certify that I have reviewed (title or description of public or vital record(s) or other legally accessible data) and verify that (description of fact) is a fact as stated in the attached or logically associated record(s). (signature and official seal of notary public)